yashutanna/valr-restaking-serverless/README.md

 When run, this script will use the [VALR.com](https://www.valr.com/invite/VARVXA5D) [API](https://docs.valr.com/) to get the account balance for SOL and AVAX, and stake the full available amount.

+# Why?
+VALR staking rewards are paid out immediately and not automatically restaked.
+To benefit from compound growth you have to restake your rewards.
+This script, when deployed to Netlify, automates that.

 # Deploy scheduled task on Netlify
 When deployed on Netlify, the script will execute at 5 minutes past every hour.